NICHD-BSPC/intro-rnaseq-hpc/lessons/QC_STAR_and_Qualimap_run.md

 > *NOTE:* In case of reads of varying length, the ideal value for `--sjdbOverhang` is max(ReadLength)-1.
 In most cases, the default value of 100 will work similarly to the ideal value.

 The final command to create an index can be found in the job submission script we have linked [here](../scripts/star_genome_index.run).
 We have generated the genome indices for you, so that we don't get held up waiting on the generation of the indices.
-The index can be found in the `/n/groups/hbctraining/intro_rnaseq_hpc/reference_data_ensembl38/ensembl38_STAR_index/` directory.
+The index can be found in the `HERE IS WHERE I PUT THE STAR GENOME INDEX` directory.

->**NOTE:** By default the latest human genome build, GRCh38, contains information about alternative alleles for various locations on the genome.
-If using this version of the GRCh38 genome then it is advisable to use the HISAT2 aligner as it is able to utilize this information during the alignment.
-There is a version of GRCh38 available that does not have these alleles represented, which is the appropriate version to use with STAR.
-This is because STAR does not have the functionality to appropriately deal with the presence of alternate alleles.
+### Finding a

 ### Aligning reads